acousineau/treehouse/css_layout_techniques/notes.md

 Now calculate 3 columns and 2 gutters:
 ((65 * 3) + (20 * 2)) / 1000 = 0.235 = 23.5%

+### Creating a Grid Container

+See notes in grid.css file associated with this commit